Los Angeles Pregnancy Harassment Attorneys

 As is the case for other forms of prejudiced harassment, it is unlawful for employers or coworkers to harass a pregnant employee, regardless of whether they are a direct employee or an independent contractor.
 Additionally, employers are responsible for preventing harassment in the workplace, and are required to make reasonable attempts to prevent harassment.
-If you are facing pregnancy harassment, we encourage you to discuss your situation with a Los Angeles pregnancy discrimination attorney from our firm.
+If you are facing pregnancy harassment, we encourage you to discuss your situation with our Los Angeles pregnancy harassment attorneys.

 What Is Pregnancy Harassment in California?